wp-cli/handbook/contributing.md

 ### Creating a pull request

 Want to contribute a new feature?
 WP-CLI is a mature project, and already chock-full of useful functionality.
-Please first [open a new issue](https://github.com/wp-cli/wp-cli/issues/new) to discuss whether the feature is a good fit for WP-CLI core, or might be better suited as a [community package](https://wp-cli.org/package-index/).
+Please first [open a new ideas issue](https://github.com/wp-cli/ideas/issues/new) to discuss whether the feature is a good fit for WP-CLI core, or might be better suited as a [community package](https://wp-cli.org/package-index/).

 New to the WP-CLI codebase?
-Check out [issues labeled 'good-first-issue'](https://github.com/wp-cli/wp-cli/labels/good-first-issue) for a place to start.
+Check out [issues labeled 'good-first-issue'](https://github.com/issues?q=is%3Aopen+sort%3Aupdated-desc+org%3Awp-cli+label%3Agood-first-issue) for a place to start.
 These issues are specially earmarked for new contributors.

 Once you've decided to commit the time to seeing your pull request through, please [follow our guidelines for creating a pull request](https://wp-cli.org/docs/pull-requests/) to make sure it's a pleasant experience.

 ### Improving our documentation

 Is documentation your strength?
-Take a look at the currently open [documentation issues](https://github.com/wp-cli/wp-cli/issues?q=is%3Aopen+is%3Aissue+label%3Ascope%3Adocumentation) and see if you can tackle any of those.
+Take a look at the currently open [documentation issues](https://github.com/issues?q=is%3Aopen+sort%3Aupdated-desc+org%3Awp-cli+label%3Ascope%3Adocumentation) and see if you can tackle any of those.

 If you believe you’ve found an issue with the documentation, you should [search existing issues](https://github.com/wp-cli/wp-cli/issues?utf8=%E2%9C%93&q=label%3Abug%20) to see if there’s an existing resolution to it, or if it’s already been fixed in a newer version of WP-CLI.